-- 90% of head and neck cancers are squamous cell carcinomas - Following approval, Multikine would be used in newly diagnosed squamous cell carcinoma of the head and neck patients right after diagnosis, before surgery, radiation and chemotherapy.
+- About 90% of head and neck cancers are squamous cell carcinomas - Following approval, Multikine would be used in newly diagnosed patients with advanced primary squamous cell carcinoma of the head and neck right after diagnosis, before surgery, radiation and chemotherapy.
 As a neoadjuvant treatment. - Since the current Phase 3 study aims to improve the overall survival of patients receiving SOC, we believe that Multikine, if approved, could become part of a new standard of care consisting of Multikine plus the 'old' SOC